 Cerro Chucantí hosts a rare cloud forest ecosystem near its peak that has become an “island” for many of the species found there.
 Only about 2.5 square miles of cloud forest exist in the entire Majé mountain range, and the next nearest cloud forest is nearly 100km away.
 Because of this distance and the general inability of most cloud forest species to survive in the hot lowland tropical forests between mountain ranges, many species became stuck in the forests of Cerro Chucantí and are now considered endemic species—species found nowhere else in the world.

 Surveys and research being conducted by the Smithsonian Tropical Research Institute (STRI), the University of Panama, and biologists from around the world continue to reveal the presence of unique flora and fauna at Cerro Chucantí.
-This uniqueness is represented in a variety of ways – we have encountered range extensions for native Panamá wildlife, country records and other rare sightings – but we are continuously shocked by the number of species at Chucantí that were previously unknown to science.
+We have discovered range extensions, country records, and a myriad of other rare sightings.
+However, we have been most shocked by the number of species at Chucantí that were previously unknown to science.